 Limited Clients.
 Proven Results.

-Results Driven Waynesburg Speeding Ticket Lawyers
+Results Driven Waynesburg Speeding Ticket Defense Lawyers

-The Speeding Ticket Lawyers at Stiefvater Law will fight your case.
-We will help you avoid points and keep any fines or costs to a minimum.
+The Speeding Ticket Defense Attorneys at Stiefvater Law will fight your case and avoid costly points on your license.
 Call now for a free consultation.

 Speeding Ticket Points in Waynesburg, Ohio

-The majority of our clients call us trying to avoid points on their driving record.
-The points added to your record depend on your specific circumstances.
+Most often, the largest concern of our speeding ticket clients is avoiding points on their license or driving record.
+The points you receive on your license vary depending on your specific circumstances.
 For example, if you get a speeding ticket and are convicted for speeding:

 Over 5 MPH when the posted speed limit is less than 55 MPH, a conviction will result in 2 points on your driving record.